 It is but a small book even now; but the first form in which we see it is smaller yet.
 It is a palm-leaf manuscript, old beyond computation; so old that even before the time of Christ men had already forgotten its date and the name of its writer, and regarded its origin as lost in the mists of prehistoric antiquity.
 It consists of ten leaves, and on each leaf are written three lines only (…).
 Each line is complete in itself—a short aphorism.

-Light on The Path is one of those books that are multi-dimensional; it has different lessons for different levels of consciousness – each person will get from it what he’s ready to take in.
-Here’s a direct PDF link to it.
+Light on The Path is one of those books that are multi-dimensional; it has different lessons for different levels of consciousness—each person will get from it what he’s ready to take in.

 Steps to Self-Mastery is dear to my heart, as it uplifted me many times when times were hard on my journey to self-knowledge.